Tammy-Butcher/test1-rev/docs/Configure Media Features/enable-or-disable-features/allow-360-videos.md

 When *disabled*:

 * The **360 video** checkbox is no longer available when uploading video.
-* Any files uploaded *prior *to disabling the **Enable 360 video** checkbox are not deleted or hidden.
+* Any files uploaded *prior* to disabling the **Enable 360 video** checkbox are not deleted or hidden.

-[block:callout]
-{
-  "type": "danger",
-  "title": "Warning!",
+> ❗️ Warning!
+>
-  "body": "360 video file sizes, particularly those that are 4k video, can be very large.
-This should be taken into consideration for account management usage when viewing and managing 360 videos."
+> 360 video file sizes, particularly those that are 4k video, can be very large.
+This should be taken into consideration for account management usage when viewing and managing 360 videos.
-}
-[/block]